 There is a crack in everything, that’s how the light gets in. –Leonard Cohen

 America has an interesting relationship with mental illness.
 It loves to observe mental illness from a distance.
-Usually, that distance is provided by a screen and a room full of writers.
+Usually, that distance is provided safely by a screen and a room full of writers.
 Then the writers produce shows like Perception, where the brilliant and schizophrenic Dr. Daniel Pierce solves crimes, between teaching classes at a local university.
 Or Monk, or American Housewife, or United States of Tara, or BoJack Horseman.
-Of course, how the portrayal of mental illness in these shows stacks up against reality is up for debate.
+Of course, how the portrayal of mental illness in these shows stacks up against reality is debatable.
 However, when the screen is removed, Americans have shown themselves much less likely to appreciate mental illness.

 1 in 5 Americans – that is, 47 million people, or almost 20 percent of the population – live with some form of mental illness.
 Despite the prevalence of mental illness in the U.S., there remain unpleasant stigmas associated with having it.
 Researchers, like Dr. James Livingston, have found that, other than having a non-traditional sexual orientation or being HIV positive, there are few human conditions that carry a more negative connotation than mental illness.
 Psychotherapist Amy Morin says the stigma surrounding mental illness is so pervasive it can prevent people from seeking help for years because they are concerned about how a diagnosis will affect their job, their business, and their social standing.

 The National Institute of Mental Health (NIMH), says that 1 in 25 people in the United States lives with a serious form of mental illness like schizophrenia, bipolar, or major depression.
-My Mom is one of those people; she has bipolar.
-In my lifetime, my Mom has never hidden her diagnosis.
+My Mama is one of those people; she has bipolar.
+In my lifetime, my Mama has never hidden her diagnosis.
 She has always been willing and prepared to ask for the help she needs, regardless of how she is perceived.
 She is brave.
-I asked her if she would be willing to sit down and have a conversation with me about what it is like to live with mental illness, and she agreed.
+I asked her if she would be willing to sit down and have a conversation with me about what it is like to live with mental illness and she agreed.